 The Sweet Life Elizabeth successfully clears Bruce's name after he is framed for sexually assaulting a woman, only for him to dump Elizabeth (who risked everything to clear his name, to the point of becoming estranged from everyone around her) for Annie Whitman, his LAWYER!
 At the freaking press conference being held in his honor after Elizabeth cleared his name!
 Also, Jessica and Todd reaffirm their relationship (much to the horror of those who were hoping they would break up) and Lila, who has been faking a pregnancy to keep her husband from leaving her, is exposed BUT is forgiven, as it turns out that the sex Lila had with her husband right before she started the pregnancy scam, DID lead to her becoming pregnant.
 So she escapes punishment by way of her husband forgiving the big lie after it came true, by pure luck!

 The Original Series: An earthquake hits Sweet Valley on the twins' 17th birthday.
-It destroys most of the town and the following characters die: Olivia Davidson, Ronnie Edwards, and Roger Patman.
+It destroys most of the town and the following characters die: Olivia Davidson, and Ronnie Edwards.
 Devon abandons Elizabeth, Todd wants nothing to do with Elizabeth and leaves Sweet Valley for a while, Jessica tries (and fails) to save a little girl and falls into a deep depression.

 Drugs Are Bad: When Bruce breaks Regina's heart, she befriends a guy who takes her to a drug party.
 She dies as a direct result.